EBG321/splitship/README.md

 # splitshipv01

-Create a project in flutter, then just replace the the few folders(lib, assets, test) and pubspec file.
+Create a project in flutter, then just replace few folders(lib, assets, test) and pubspec file.
 Good luck, lol(am kidding it will work, for this version of the project)